Vegas shooter wired $100,000 to girlfriend's home country last week

 But while officials have confirmed that Marilou Danley was in the Philippines on Sunday when Paddock opened fire on a crowd attending a country music festival on the Las Vegas Strip, it was not known whether the money was for her or her family or for another purpose.

 Danley, 62, who had traveled to Hong Kong on Sept.
-25, could fill in some of the blanks when she returns to the United States on Wednesday, the officials said.
-Her arrival airport was not known.
+25, could fill in some of the blanks after returning to the United States on Wednesday, the officials said.
+She arrived at Los Angeles International Airport escorted by FBI agents late Tuesday, multiple law enforcement sources familiar with the investigation said.

 "We anticipate some information from her shortly," Clark County Sheriff Joe Lombardo said.
 "She is currently a person of interest."